saikos/softeng17b/README.md

 The example demonstrates the use of gradle for developing a Java web application that can be deployed to Servlet containers such as Tomcat, Jetty, etc.

+## Google Maps API Key
+You need to get an API Key for the Google Maps examples to function properly.

+The API key should be placed into the ```src/main/webapp/conf/app.properties``` file.

 ## File Structure
 ```
 src